Gatling Executor

 Extractors

-Extractors are the objects that attached to request to take a piece of the response and use it in following requests.
+Extractors are the objects that are attached to the request to take a piece of the response and use it in the following requests.
 The following types of extractors are supported:

 • by regular expression